bjourne/c-examples/README.md

 ## Libraries

-Currently three libraries I have developed while writing garbage collectors.
-They are located in the `libraries` directory:
+Currently four libraries I have developed while writing garbage collectors and other projects.
+They are located in the `libraries`
+directory:

  * `datatypes` - Standard datatypes for C programming like `vector` and `hashset`.
  * `collectors` - An object model and a bunch of garbage collectors.
  * `quickfit` - A memory allocator based on the Quick Fit algorithm.
+ * `linalg` - Trival linear algebra (3D) library.

+## Tests

+Test suites for the various libraries.

+## Programs

+Demo programs of all kinds.